 Send an Invitation that’s Both Classy and Simple

-To ensure that friends designate part of their weekend to your baby’s party, create a birthday invitation that features your baby’s irresistible smile.
+To ensure that friends designate part of their weekend to your baby’s party, create a birthday invitation that features your baby’s irresistible smile (you can check out our online birthday card maker page for insperation).
 I recommend sending an online invitation.
 Not only does that make your job a lot easier — a few clicks and you’re done — but guests will also be able to RSVP online, which means that there’s even less work for you!

 Wear Your Finest